switchboard-sdk/karaoke-app-android/README.md

 *Fortunately, the process of creating a karaoke app is significantly simplified when using the SwitchboardSDK.
 This example will illustrate how you can easily construct one by essentially connecting various audio nodes.*

+## Demo Video

+Check out the demo video on YouTube: https://youtu.be/m_3n92AtfWc

 ## Features

 The app has the following **features**: